The Name of God

-“You shall not take the name of the Lord your God in vain”(Exodus 20:7 -Third Commandment).
+“You shall not take the name of the Lord your God in vain”(Exodus 20:7 -Third Commandment)

 Jesus said, “But I say unto you, Swear not at all; neither by heaven; for it is God’s throne: Nor by the earth; for it is his footstool: neither by Jerusalem; for it is the city of the great King.
 Neither shalt thou swear by thy head, because thou canst not make one hair white or black.
 But let your communication be, Yea, yea; Nay, nay: for whatsoever is more than these cometh of evil” (Matthew 5:34-37).
-Believers will not indulge in profanity.
+And believers will not indulge in profanity.

-This commandment applies not only to words we should avoid but to our speech in general (Matt.
-12:34–37).
+This commandment applies not only to words we should avoid but to our speech in general (Matthew 12:34–37).
 The third commandment also condemns empty ceremony and formality in worship (2 Timothy 3:5), and exalts worship in the true spirit of holiness (John 4:24).
-Jesus said: “But I say unto you, That every idle word that men shall speak, they shall give account thereof in the day of judgment” (Matthew 12:36).
+Jesus says: “But I say unto you, That every idle word that men shall speak, they shall give account thereof in the day of judgment” (Matthew 12:36).
 Man is responsible for the way in which he uses the power of his tongue.

 In His service,